uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/lessons/colour-by-numbers.md

 Show the following images to students on a screen or on the board.

 Teacher to class: In a black and white image, each pixel can be either black or white, so all the computer would need to store is which dots are black and which are white.
-For example, if we wanted to display the letter *a* we first need to divide it into squares.
+For example, if we wanted to display the letter *C*, we first need to divide the letter into squares.
 If we zoom in further and further on the letter we can see a grid of pixels similar to these:

-{image file-path="img/topics/letter-zooming-to-pixels.png" alt="Three images of the lower case letter 'a' are shown.
+{image file-path="img/topics/letter-zooming-to-pixels.png" alt="Three images of the upper case letter 'C' are shown.
 These progressively zoom in to show the individual black and white squares which make up the letter on the screen."}

 We can represent this image using binary digits.
-If a 1 indicates a white square and a 0 indicates a black square then we can represent our letter *a*, on a 5x6 pixel grid, like this:
+If a 1 indicates a white square and a 0 indicates a black square then we can represent our letter *C*, on a 5x6 pixel grid, like this:

-**10001, 11110, 10000, 01110, 01110, 10000**
+**10001, 01110, 01111, 01111, 01110, 10001**

-If we take these numbers and draw the image they represent we get the letter a:
+If we take these numbers and draw the image they represent we get the letter *C*:

 {image file-path="img/topics/pixel-visible-grid-with-letter-and-numbers.png" alt="A six by five grid is shown.
-Some of the squares are white and others are coloured black to create the shape of the letter 'a'.
+Some of the squares are white and others are coloured black to create the shape of the letter 'C'.
 To the right of each row of squares there are five binary digits which describe the image."}

 We are using 1 to represent white and 0 to represent black, in the same way we used white and black cards to represent 'on' and 'off' in the binary numbers unit.